-2-oversampling, 8 sensors, $\lambda = 0.95$.
-For each packet the lowest MSE obtained in a set of candidate equalizer lengths is shown.
-In most packets the best equalizer has $(2, 1) \times 16$ feedforward and 3 feedback coefficients (for notation see Sec.
-IV.B.1).
-The short feedback filter length suggests that the equalizer only exploits the main group of arrivals near delay 0 shown in Fig. 3b, and possibly the one near delay 14 ms.

-suggests that the equalizer essentially exploits the main group of arrivals near delay 0 shown in Fig. 3b, and possibly the one near delay 14 ms. This could be due to fluctuations in the remaining contributions that preclude the coherent combination of multipath energy.
-Distinct MSE curves are given for 200 baud and 400 baud packets, the former showing better performance in packets where low Doppler shifts suggest more stationary channel responses (e.g., packets 120,..., 200) because ISI spans fewer symbols.
-Under stronger Doppler (e.g., packets $40, \ldots, 80$), the higher equalizer update rate in 400 baud packets seems to enable more effective tracking of channel variations and closes the MSE gap.
+Figure 6 shows the best MSE values that were obtained on each packet by cycling over a set of candidate equalizer lengths.
+Most of these correspond to (2, 1) feedforward coefficients per polyphase component in each sensor [abbreviated as $(2,1) \times 16$ using the notation introduced in Sec.
+IV B 1] and three feedback coefficients.
+The equalizer time span is considerably shorter than the ISI duration shown in Fig. 3, but it agrees with the empirical determination of optimal TRM probe lengths reported in Sec.
+IV B 4.
+According to the DFE design guidelines outlined at the start of Sec.
+IV, the short feedback filter length suggests that the equalizer essentially exploits the arrivals shown in Fig. 3(b) up to the one at 11 ms. This could be due to fluctuations in the remaining contributions that preclude the coherent combination of multipath energy.
+Distinct MSE curves are given for 200 and 400 baud packets, the former showing better performance in packets where low Doppler shifts indicate more stationary channel responses (e.g., packets 120,...,200) because ISI spans fewer symbols.
+Under stronger Doppler (e.g., packets 40,...,80), the higher equalizer update rate in 400 baud packets seems to enable more effective tracking of channel variations and closes the MSE gap.

-For completeness, the performance of multichannel fractionally-spaced equalizers (FSE) was also evaluated.
-Results have been omitted here in the interest of space, but the MSE curves are similar to those of Fig. 6, shifted upwards by about 0.5 dB, and these are attained in most packets using $(2,1) \times 2$ coefficients and the full set of 8 sensors.
+For completeness, the performance of multichannel fractionally spaced equalizers (FSE) was also evaluated.
+Results have been omitted here in the interest of space, but the MSE curves are similar to those of Fig. 6, shifted upward by about 0.5 dB, and these are attained in most packets using (2,1)×16 coefficients with the full set of eight sensors.
 Both the DFE and FSE use fractional sampling in the feedforward filter, but the former has an additional feedback filter that is fed by previous symbol decisions.
-If correct, these decisions enable the elimination of postcursor ISI without noise enhancement, whereas an FSE must compensate for both precursor and postcursor ISI using only the linear feedforward filter.
+If correct, these decisions enable the elimination of postcursor ISI without noise enhancement, whereas a FSE must compensate for both precursor and postcursor ISI using only the linear feedforward filter.
 Usually, this means that FSE filters will be longer than DFE feedforward filters, and the best output MSE will be higher due to noise enhancement.

-The similarity of results between DFE and FSE (small MSE differences and similar optimal feedforward filter lengths) strenghtens the previous argument that late arrivals in the MREA'04 data set lack coherence and hence cannot be effectively combined by these equalizers.
-The disparity between them will increase when equalization follows time reversal (see Fig. 8), as imperfect focusing results in longer-range, albeit mild, ISI.
+The similarity of results between DFE and FSE (small MSE differences and similar optimal feedforward filter lengths) strengthens the previous argument that late arrivals in the MREA'04 data set lack coherence and hence cannot be effectively combined by these equalizers.
+The disparity between DFE and FSE will increase when equalization follows time reversal (see Fig. 8), as imperfect focusing results in longer-range, albeit mild, ISI.

 As discussed in Sec.
-IV.B.1, the above results assume that equalizers are only operated in training mode.
+IV B 1, the above results assume that equalizers are only operated in training mode.
 However, comparable results are attained in most of the packets using a 400-symbol training sequence (which is used for probe estimation in TR-based algorithms below) followed by decision-directed adaptation if the RLS forgetting factor is increased to around $\lambda = 0.99$ to achieve a larger effective averaging window.